afska/gba-flashcartio/README.md

 Refer to the [example](example/src/main.cpp) to see how it works.
 The example is written in C++ for demonstration purposes, but `gba-flashcartio` is a C library, fully compatible with both C and C++.

+## Compile-time options

+- `FLASHCARTIO_USE_DMA1`: Uncomment this in `lib/sys.h` to use DMA1 instead of DMA3.
+You'll need this if you also use DMA for audio, as DMA1 has higher priority and will corrupt the SD reads/writes.

 ## Thanks to

 - **asie** for the FatFs library recommendation.